 - 1. Make sure you follow the procedures stated in the Daily Checks on page 55. - 2.
-Before first starting electronic controlled engines (3TNV88F-E, 3TNV80FT): The ECU of the electronic controlled engines shown above needs to be initialized at initial power up.
+Before first starting electronic controlled engines (3TNV88F-E, 3TNV80FT, 3TNV80F-Z): The ECU of the electronic controlled engines shown above needs to be initialized at initial power up.
 When the engine failure lamp comes on at initial power up, the ECU has finished initialization.
 Then always turn the key switch to the OFF position once before starting the engine.
 (The ECU has usually been initialized before the driven machine is delivered).
 From the second power up, make sure the engine failure lamp is on for 2 sec. when turning the key switch to the ON position. - 3.
 Make sure the water separator fuel valve (1, Figure 1) is in the ON position (2, Figure 1).

-- 5. Disengage the PTO (if equipped). - 6.
+- 4. Set the transmission (if equipped) in the NEUTRAL position. - 5.
+Disengage the PTO (if equipped). - 6.
 Set the engine speed control to the mid-position.